Post

 Run Box2D

-• Once the build is complete, Visual Studio will be launched with the Box2D solution
+• Once the build is complete, a Visual Studio Solution (.sln) file will be located in the build folder.

 Box2D Solution Explorer